 Tending the Farm

-Interns spend Monday through Thursday working alongside our farm team, at an average of 25 hours each week.
+Interns spend Monday through Thursday working alongside the Banyan Farm team, at an average of 25 hours each week.
 There is occasional Saturday work at local farmers’ markets.
 Each day is dynamic, with many opportunities to learn.

 While incredibly rewarding, this work is demanding.
 Interns must be in good physical condition and prepared to work in all weather conditions, rain or shine.